Superphénix: Earlier work and Phénix

 Plans for a French fast reactor date as far back as 1958's Rapsodie, and followed up in 1964 for a larger design with a power output of 1 GWe.
 Construction of the Rapsodie facility started in 1962 and went critical on 28 January 1967.
 It did not have power producing systems, but its 22 MW of thermal output (MWth) would translate to perhaps 8 MW of electrical output (MWe).
 Experiments on core configurations were carried out in the Masurca facility starting in 1966, and design of a larger power-producing facility was already well underway.

 During the 1960s, interest in nuclear power was reaching a crescendo.
 For France, with little uranium supply of its own, large-scale nuclear generation would be subject to supply constraints, especially given that nuclear power was experiencing a boom in construction that suggested the available supply would be limited even on a worldwide basis.
 In France's plans, breeders would serve the twin purposes of producing fuel for its conventional light water reactor fleet, as well as producing that fuel from the waste fuel from those reactors, thereby reducing the amount of nuclear waste it would have to dispose of.
 Only a small number of breeders, estimated to be around 20, would be required to fuel the fleet of about 200 light water reactors.

 France began construction of the Phénix demonstration plant in November 1968, only a year after Rapsodie went critical.
-It was fueled with 931 kg of highly enriched plutonium, around 77% Pu-239.
+It was fueled with 931 kg of reactor grade plutonium with around 77% Pu-239 (weapons grade is at least 93%).
 The fuel load is capable of running for about 90 days maximum, but in practice it normally ran for two month periods.
 Due to its design, refueling required the reactor to be shut down.
 As a result, it had a low capacity factor (CF), on the order of 65%.
 As a prototype plant, a high CF was not a design goal, although any practical design would have to improve this.
 Phénix demonstrated a breeding ratio of 1.16, meaning it produced 16% more fuel than it consumed, while also producing 233 MWe in normal operation.

 Phénix ran without problems through the 1970s and 1980s, but between 1989 and 1990 experienced 4 power transients which triggered automatic SCRAM.
-A 1991 report did not clearly identified the cause.
+A 1991 report did not clearly identify the cause.
 In 1993 renovation and life extension works started.
 The reactor was restarted in 2003 with a reduced power of 130 MWe.